Skip to contents

 struct fims::ModelTraits {

-typedef typename CppAD::vector<Type> DataVector; /**< This is a vector
+typedef typename CppAD::vector<Type> DataVector; /**< A vector

 of the data that is differentiable */

-typedef typename CppAD::vector<Type> ParameterVector; /**< This is a
+typedef typename CppAD::vector<Type> ParameterVector; /**< A

 vector of the parameters that is differentiable */